Jürgen Kuczynski

-Jürgen Kuczynski (/de/; 17 September 1904 – 6 August 1997) was a German economist, journalist, and communist.
+Jürgen Kuczynski (/de/; 17 September 1904 – 6 August 1997) was a German economist, journalist, and communist activist.
 He also provided intelligence to the Soviet Union during World War II.

 By 1936, Kuczynski had followed his father and other family into exile in England.
-After being temporarily interned as an enemy alien at the start of World War II, during the war he was recruited by the OSS, the precursor of the CIA, to recruit German communists to be sent to Germany to make contact with resistance groups.
+After being temporarily interned as an enemy alien at the start of World War II, during the war he was recruited by the Office of Strategic Services, the precursor of the Central Intelligence Agency, to recruit German communists to be sent to Germany to make contact with resistance groups.
 He also served in the US Army as a colonel in its Air Force, on a team conducting the Strategic Bombing Survey.
 At the same time he passed their results "to Soviet intelligence."
 In 1942 he recruited Klaus Fuchs to Soviet intelligence and introduced the physicist to his sister Ursula Kuczynski (aka Ruth Werner), who had become a "star agent" of the Soviet Union.
 She acted as Fuchs's courier for four years, but as far as is known she was never placed under surveillance by MI5, and was not prevented from leaving England in 1950 shortly before Fuchs went on trial.

 After the war, Kuczynski initially returned to Germany on assignment with the US Army, first serving in the American zone of what became West Germany.
 Appointed to an academic position by the Soviet authorities, he settled in East Germany.
 He joined the "Communist-dominated Socialist Unity Party of Germany (SED)", which directed him to work in academic and cultural affairs.
 He became one of East Germany's leading intellectuals after the war, maintaining his Marxist faith and communist affiliations.
 He wrote prolifically and is credited with nearly 4,000 titles.

-Life

-Early years
+Early life

-Born in 1904 in Elberfeld (Wuppertal), Germany, Jürgen Kuczynski was the eldest of the six recorded children born into a Jewish family headed by economist and demographer Robert René Kuczynski and his wife, painter Berta (Gradenwitz) Kuczynski.
+Born in 1904 in Elberfeld, a subdivision of Wuppertal, Jürgen Kuczynski was the eldest of the six recorded children born into a Jewish family headed by economist and demographer Robert René Kuczynski and his wife, painter Berta Kuczynski (née Gradenwitz).
 (The Independent described his father as a banker.)
 The children were gifted, and the family was prosperous.

 Jürgen's sister Ursula, also known as Ruth Werner, became a spy who worked for the Soviet Union in the 1930s and 1940s.

 The family lived in a small villa in the Schlachtensee quarter in the south-west of Berlin.
 Growing up in a family of left-wing academics, as an adolescent Jürgen Kuczynski met numerous scholars and activists, including communist leaders Karl Liebknecht and Rosa Luxemburg.
 Kuczynski was deeply influenced by the bildungsbürgerlich values, an untranslatable German term for the values of the German upper middle class (Bildungsbürgertum) that emphasized cultivating a cultured, humanist outlook on life together with a love of nature and aestheticism.